Cube-Nation/PluginUtils/README.md

 }
 ```

-To easy switch *bukkit thread* to *non bukkit thread* and back you can use `CommandsManager.syncronTask()` or `CommandsManager.asyncronTask()`.
+To easy switch *bukkit thread* to *non bukkit thread* and back you can use `TaskManager.syncTask()` or `TaskManager.asyncTask()`.
 The Thread will automaticaly insert in bukkit task queue or detached from there.

 ```java
 @Command(main = "work")